-- Providing flexible access to high quality (Level 2 and Level 3) skills programmes for land-based engineering - Incorporating skills to improve the levels of general literacy and numeracy in Wales - Using technical and competence qualifications, to help employers' businesses grow - Developing apprentices' employability skills, making them more attractive to all employers whatever career they choose - Providing a career pathway into jobs and training at intermediate and higher levels and provide the skills that the economy needs to grow.
+- Providing flexible access to high quality (Level 2 and Level 3) skills programmes for land-based engineering - Incorporating skills to improve the levels of general literacy and numeracy in Wales - Using technical and competence qualifications, to help employers' businesses grow - Developing apprentices' employability skills, making them more attractive to all employers whatever career they choose - Providing a career pathway into jobs and training at entry and higher levels and provide the skills that the economy needs to grow.

-During the review of this Apprenticeship, Lantra involved the Welsh members of the industry and virtual group which accounts for ten individuals and trade associations such as British Agricultural and Garden Machinery Association (BAGMA), Institute of Agricultural Engineers (IAgrE), Agriculture Engineering Association (AEA), John Deere, AGCO, CLAAS UK, JCB, CNH and a number of independent businesses/dealers.
+During the review of this Apprenticeship, Lantra involved the Welsh members of the industry and trade associations such as British Agricultural and Garden Machinery Association (BAGMA), Institute of Agricultural Engineers (IAgrE), Agriculture Engineering Association (AEA), John Deere, AGCO, CLAAS UK, JCB, CNH, Honda and a number of independent businesses/dealers.
 By involving trade associations and independent businesses we ensure that the Apprenticeship frameworks are reflective of the current and future needs of the industry.

-This important entry route into the industry has been highlighted by employers in the Industry Action Plan, which states the need to prioritise and increase the awareness and uptake of Land-based Engineering Apprenticeships.
+This important entry route into the industry has been highlighted by employers, which states the need to prioritise and increase the awareness and uptake of Land-based Engineering Apprenticeships.

-The land-based engineering framework at both Levels 2 and 3 reflect the job roles within the industries and allows apprentices to take units in agricultural, forestry/arboriculture, groundcare or fixed plant and storage depending on the business they are working in.
+The land-based engineering framework at both levels reflect the job roles within the industries and allows apprentices to take units in agricultural, forestry/arboriculture, groundcare or fixed plant and storage depending on the business they are working in.
 The types of jobs available include: